-EH is the horizontal earth pressure.
+EH is the load due to horizontal earth pressure.

-ES is the earth pressure from a permanent earth surcharge (e.g., an embankment).
+ES is the load due to earth pressure from a permanent earth surcharge (e.g., an embankment).

-DD are the loads developed along the vertical sides of a deep-foundation element tending to drag it downward typically due to consolidation of soft soils underneath embankments reducing its resistance.
+DD are the loads developed along the vertical sides of a deep-foundation element tending to drag it downward, typically due to consolidation of soft soils underneath embankments reducing its resistance.

-Deep foundations (i.e., driven piles and drilled shafts) through unconsolidated soil layers may be subject to downdrag, DD.
-Calculate this additional load as a skin-friction effect.
+Deep foundations (i.e., driven piles and drilled shafts) through unconsolidated soil layers may be subject to downdrag, also known as negative skin friction.
 If possible, the bridge designer should detail the deep foundation to mitigate the effects of downdrag; otherwise, it is necessary to design considering downdrag.

 As discussed later in this document, the permanent force effects in superstructure design are factored by the maximum permanent-load load factors almost exclusively.
 The most common exception is the check for uplift of a bearing.
-In substructure design, the permanent force effects are routinely factored by the maximum or minimum permanent-load load factors from Table 3.4.1-2 as appropriate.
+In substructure design, the permanent force effects are routinely factored by the maximum or minimum permanent-load load factors from the AASHTO LRFD (7th Edition,2014) Table 3.4.1-2 as appropriate.